kernel-mod/electron/README.md

 > This may be subject to change.

-Packages are stored in a `packages` folder that has an arbitrary hight on your filesystem's tree.
+Packages are stored in a `packages` folder that has an arbitrary height on your filesystem's tree.
 Even if your packages folder is three levels above `kernel.asar` it'll find it.

 They are loaded in all contexts.
 Main, preload, and renderer.
 This means Kernel allows packages to do things that no other Electron mod does.